nabto/ios-starter-nabto/README.md

 The app uses the NabtoClient Cocoapod, so to build and run, perform the following steps:

-1. Install dependencies: `$ pod install` (see https://www.cocoapods.org for info on install the pod tool)
+1. Install dependencies: `$ pod install` (see https://www.cocoapods.org for info on installation of the pod tool)

 2. Open the generated workspace in XCode and work from there: `open ios-starter-nabto.xcworkspace`